grame-cncm/faustdoc/mkdocs/docs/manual/embedding.md

 The Faust compiler uses an intermediate FIR representation (Faust Imperative Representation), which can be translated to several output languages.
 The FIR language describes the computation performed on the samples in a generic manner.
 It contains primitives to read and write variables and arrays, do arithmetic operations, and define the necessary control structures (`for` and `while` loops, `if` structure, etc.).

-To generate various output languages, several backends have been developed: for C, C++, Interpreter, Java, LLVM IR, WebAssembly, etc. The Interpreter, LLVM IR and WebAssembly ones are particularly interesting: they allow direct compilation of a DSP program into executable code in memory, bypassing the external compiler requirement.
+To generate various output languages, several backends have been developed for C, C++, Interpreter, Java, LLVM IR, WebAssembly, etc. The Interpreter, LLVM IR and WebAssembly ones are particularly interesting since they allow the direct compilation of a DSP program into executable code in memory, bypassing the external compiler requirement.

 ## Using libfaust with the LLVM backend